 Demonstrations are commonplace in the Netherlands and may range in number from a few demonstrators to several thousand.
 Prior police notice is required for public demonstrations, and police oversight is routinely provided.
 Nonetheless, even demonstrations intended to be peaceful can turn confrontational and possibly escalate into violence.
 Therefore you are urged to avoid areas of demonstrations if possible, and to exercise caution if near one.

 According to AD newspaper’s annual crime report, crime is dropping in the Netherlands.
-In 2016, crime decreased across the Netherlands by 8 percent, and even more in big cities.
+In 2016, crime decreased across the Netherlands by 8%, and even more in big cities.
 According to the report, the safest place in the Netherlands was Tubbergen, located in the east between Almelo and the German border, with Amsterdam continuing as the ‘crime capital’.
 However, while the report revealed that some rural areas were finding it harder to reduce crime, for example burglaries, all cities with populations of more than 100,000 people managed to decrease crime rates in 2016.
-You can check the crime rates and types of crime for your area here (in Dutch).

 The Dutch authorities have made substantial efforts to reduce all types of crime and have achieved success in many areas.